SzekelyLajos/aletheion-public/README.md

 This repository contains the public declaration and high-level documentation of Aletheion, a non-agentic cognitive incubation framework.

+Aletheion is not an AI model, not an agent, and not a product.
+It does not simulate consciousness, agency, or autonomous decision-making.

+---

-## What This Is
+## What Aletheion Is

-Aletheion defines a conceptual space where cognitive configurations can be examined for internal coherence and structural stability.
+Aletheion defines a conceptual space where cognitive configurations can be examined for:

-This is not:
+- internal coherence
+- structural stability
+- semantic integrity

+The focus is not on producing answers or decisions, but on exposing internal tensions and inconsistencies within a cognitive structure.

+No optimization goals are used.
+No reward mechanisms are present.
+No autonomous behavior is implemented.

+---

+## What Aletheion Is Not

+Aletheion is explicitly NOT:

-- an AI model
+- an AGI project
+- a conscious system
-- an AGI system
+- an AI agent
 - a chatbot
-- an autonomous agent
+- a decision-making engine
+- a commercial product
-- a product or software
+- a startup or roadmap

+Any interpretation beyond these boundaries is incorrect.

+---

+## Core Principles (Summary)

+- Internal coherence takes precedence over output quality
+- Cognitive structure is separated from narrative or persona
+- Incubation replaces training
+- Reduction of internal tension is preferred over solution generation
+- Clarity is valued over performance

+(See CORE_PRINCIPLES.md for the full list.)

+---

-## Included Documents
+## Repository Contents

+- **ALETHEION_Public_Declaration.pdf**
-- **ALETHEION_Public_Declaration.pdf** — public declaration with license
+  Public, timestamped declaration with licensing terms

-- **CONCEPT_OVERVIEW.md** — concise conceptual summary
+- **CORE_PRINCIPLES.md**
-- **CORE_PRINCIPLES.md** — core principles list
+  Full list of core principles

-- **WHAT_THIS_IS_NOT.md** — boundaries and exclusions
+- **LICENSE.txt**
-- **LICENSE.txt** — Creative Commons BY-NC-SA 4.0
+  Creative Commons BY-NC-SA 4.0 license

+---

 ## License

-This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Commercial use requires explicit written permission from the author.

+---

 ## Discussion

-This repo is intended for public discussion, inspection, and scholarly reference, not as a software release or product.
+This repository is shared for public discussion and inspection.
+It is not a software release and contains no executable code.